prarthanashenoy/PredictingHeartDiseaseWithML/README.md

 # Heart Disease Risk Prediction using Machine Learning

 This project aims to predict the likelihood of heart disease using machine learning algorithms.
-Early detection of heart disease is crucial for effective intervention and management.
+Early detection of heart disease risk is crucial for effective intervention and management.
 This project explores various machine learning techniques to build a predictive model using a publicly available dataset from Kaggle.

 ## 1. Introduction

 Heart disease is a leading cause of death worldwide.
 Early diagnosis plays a vital role in improving patient outcomes.
-This project focuses on developing and comparing different machine learning models to accurately predict heart disease based on patient attributes.
+This project focuses on developing and comparing different machine learning models to accurately predict the risk of getting a heart disease based on patient attributes.

 ## 2. Machine Learning Techniques